marubel/kegg-r-ator/README.md

 KEGG-R-ator is a [Sunbeam](https://github.com/sunbeam-labs/sunbeam) extension written in [snakemake](http://snakemake.readthedocs.io) that creates and aligns a DIAMOND-built database of metagenomic reads to KEGG, builds output files for KEGG enzymes, modules, and pathways, and visualizes the results.
 KEGG-R-ator uses [conda](http://condo.io) to manage dependencies.

 Specifically, KEGG-R-ator automates the following tasks:
-* [sbx_gene_clusters](https://github.com/sunbeam-labs/sbx_gene_clusters) is used to make a   blastdb from merged, paired-end reads using Diamond and a fasta file of reference
+* [sbx_gene_clusters](https://github.com/sunbeam-labs/sbx_gene_clusters) is used to make a blastdb from merged, paired-end reads using Diamond and a fasta file of reference sequences.
-  sequences.
 * R build of KEGG gene numbers to **KEGG orthologs**
 * R build of KEGG orthologs to **KEGG pathways** in genes
 * R build of **KEGG enzymes** from EC numbers in enzyme.list
 * R build to **KEGG modules** from ko modules.list

-KEGG-R-ator output can be used to generate heatmaps of differentially enriched pathways/enzymes/modules between grouups: [LEfSe](https://github.com/ressy/LEfSe)
+KEGG-R-ator output can be used to generate heatmaps of differentially enriched pathways/enzymes/modules between groups: [LEfSe](https://github.com/ressy/LEfSe)

 ------
 ### Contributors